Regularized brain reading with shrinkage and smoothing: Introduction

 We used eleven features related to the visual properties of the stimuli (e.g., ``amount of white pixels on the screen'', ``2D aspect ratio'').
-These annotations were provided to us by the authors of \cite{sudre2012tracking}, who used the same stimulus set for a different experiment.
+These annotations were provided to us by the authors of \citet {sudre2012tracking}, who used the same stimulus set for a different experiment.
 The original experiment reported these features as ordinal variables on a five-point scale.
-We selected these features since they represent a fairly coherent set of precisely-measured aspects of the stimuli, ones whose processing is well-understood neurobiologically \citep{shepherd_1994}.
-For the same reasons, we did not use the many other features also measured in the experiment which are related to semantic or physical properties of the stimuli (e.g. ``Is it manmade?'', ``Can I hold it in one hand?''), as manually rated on the same five-point scale by workers on Amazon's Mechanical Turk crowdsourcing system \citep{sudre2012tracking}.
+We selected these features since they represent a fairly coherent set of precisely measured aspects of the stimuli, ones whose processing is well understood neurobiologically [\citet{shepherd1994}].
+For the same reasons, we did not use the many other features also measured in the experiment which are related to semantic or physical properties of the stimuli (e.g., ``Is it manmade?'', ``Can I hold it in one hand?''), as manually rated on the same five-point scale by workers on Amazon's Mechanical Turk crowdsourcing system [\citet{sudre2012tracking}].

-In summary, the data (E1) consists of sixty words, represented by eleven features each, and their associated average voxel activity across nine subjects.
+In summary, the data (\textup{E1}) consists of sixty words, represented by eleven features each, and their associated average voxel activity across nine subjects.

-\subsection{Experiment 2: Textual Features in Narrative Comprehension}
+\subsection{Experiment 2: Textual features in narrative comprehension}

-Our second experiment deals with the response to dynamic textual features in a narrative comprehension task \citep{wehbe2014}.
-Eight subjects read Chapter~9 of {\em Harry Potter and the Sorcerer's Stone} \citep{rowling2012harry} while in the fMRI scanner.
+Our second experiment deals with the response to dynamic textual features in a narrative comprehension task [\citet{wehbe2014}].
+Eight subjects read Chapter~9 of {\em Harry Potter and the Sorcerer's Stone} [\citet {rowling2012harry}] while in the fMRI scanner.
 In order to know exactly when each word was processed by the subjects, only one word from the text was shown at a time, on the center of a screen, each word being projected for $0.5$ seconds.
-The sampling rate of fMRI acquisition was $2$ seconds per observation, hence four consecutive words were read during the time it took to scan the whole brain once.
-The experiment lasted 2710 seconds in total, giving us 1355 full brain scans.\footnote{Data from this experiment is available at \url{http://www.cs.cmu.edu/afs/cs/project/theo-73/www/plosone}.}
+The sampling rate of fMRI acquisition was $2$ seconds per observation, hence, four consecutive words were read during the time it took to scan the whole brain once.
+The experiment lasted 2710 seconds in total, giving us 1355 full brain scans.\footnote {Data is available at \surl{http://www.cs.cmu.edu/\textasciitilde fmri/plosone}.}

-Spatially, the voxels were $3\mathrm{mm}\times 3\mathrm{mm}\times 3\mathrm{mm}$, somewhat smaller than in E1, and every subject's brain contained $\approx 29,000$ voxels.
-As done in E1, the brains were morphed into a common space and divided into ROIs, and we further sub-divided excessively large ROIs.
+Spatially, the voxels were $3\mbox{ mm}\times3\mbox{ mm}\times 3\mbox{ mm}$, somewhat smaller than in \textup{E1}, and every subject's brain contained $\approx$29,000 voxels.
+As done in \textup{E1}, the brains were morphed into a common space and divided into ROIs, and we further subdivided excessively large ROIs.